ProjetECM-S8/Face-detection/Center_Face/README.md

 python tracking_centerface.py
 ````

 Optionally use `-i` argument to set different detection intervals, in seconds.
-Default=6.
+Default=20.

 ````
 python tracking_centerface.py -i 3
 ````

-The program also saves the faces detected and tracked in txt format in the `Output` directory.
+The program saves the faces detected and tracked in txt format in the `Output` directory.
 Each txt file contains the face boxes `[No.Face, x,y,width,height]` in a frame.

 To read and to load the boxes saved in the txt files in the original video